Inducting and training young employees

 Helping our employees gain future-ready skills

-In 2020, the Group reasserted its key pledges on decarbonising its business models and ramping up the roll-out of low-carbon products and services.
+The Group key pledges on decarbonising its business models and ramping up the roll-out of low-carbon products and services.
 The Group’s people will be at the forefront of this transformation.

 Delivering on these pledges will require concerted action on two fronts: helping employees keep pace with changes in their professions, and launching a collaborative and collective drive to implement this strategy.